law-dwg/LSQR-CUDA/README.md

 ![plot](results/DENSE-INPUTS.png)

 As expected, the CUBLAS-DENSE implementation outperformed the CUDA-DENSE implementation.
-This is because CUBLAS-DENSE uses the well-optimized cuBLAS library instead of CUDA kernels written from scratch.
+This is likely due to the fact that CUBLAS-DENSE uses the well-optimized cuBLAS library instead of CUDA kernels written from scratch.

 <a id="Accuracy"></a>